mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 #### A thorough example

-With these building blocks, we have an powerful toolbox to expressively describe complex domains.
+With these building blocks, we have a powerful toolbox to expressively describe complex domains.

 Let's work through a more complex example and see how this would work out.
-In this example we're modelling (a simplified version of) user login:
+In this example we're modeling (a simplified version of) user login:

 - we receive a password and username as input
-- we send back a response that can either be successful of contain an error message:
+- we send back a response that can either be successful or contain an error message:
-  - if the user can be logged in the response is successful and contains the user information
+  - if the user can be logged in the response is successful and contains the user's information
   - if the user cannot be logged in the response will contain an error message

 The type definitions needed for this example would be the following: